PataphysicalSociety/soupault.app/site/tips-and-tricks/deployment.md

 Worse yet, they do not give you root permissions in the container, so you _cannot install packages from APT repositories_.
 So, if you want to use external programs in your workflow, Netlify's built-in CI isn't for you.

+**Warning**: if you are using external CI for your Netlify sites, make sure to go to "Site settings", "Build & deploy", and tick the "Stop builds" option there.
+Otherwise Netlify will try "building" your site with its built-in process even if you don't have `netlify.toml` in your repository, which will produce an empty website.
+Thus, if you don't disable those builds by hand, then a) your website will be emptied when a deploy is triggered and will stay empty until the external CI job completes b) if the external CI job fails, the website will remain empty forever.
+Make sure to "Stop builds" to prevent that.

+If everything you need can be installed without root permissions, then their built-in CI service can be very nice to use though.
 On the plus side, Netlify allows rather free-form build scripts and doesn't make you write fragile YAML files.

 First you need a build script.